Árpád Line: Effectiveness

 After the Battle of Kursk, only the Árpád Line was able to detain the Soviet army for more than three weeks.
 With regard to effectiveness per cost rate, it was the most potent fortification system during World War II.
-The construction of the Árpád Line was 5-10 times cheaper per kilometer than its German and French counterparts, and it was able to hold off the enemy for an incomparably longer period.
+The construction of the Árpád Line was 10-20% the cost per kilometer of its German and French counterparts, and it was able to hold off the enemy for an incomparably longer period.
 The losses were extremely low, despite the enemy's numerical superiority and the poor equipment of Hungarian Armed Forces.

 Due to lack of funds, almost none of the völgyzár had been completed.
 Most of them had significantly less manpower, barbed wire, firearms, and heavy weapons than featured in the official specifications (between 60-80% readiness).
 Without efforts by Ruthenian and Szekler volunteers, the Hungarian armed forces would not have been able to complete any of the forts.
 A portion of the unbuilt shelters was replaced with foxholes, and a few völgyzár lacked anti-tank trenches.
 In the case of two völgyzár, less than 50% of work had been done.

 The biggest deficit was in grenades and anti-tank weapons; thus, fortresses never received anti-tank gun larger than 47 mm.
 Most of them received only three or fewer obsolete 37mm PaK guns.
 In fact, these border guard companies were among the poorest equipped units in the Hungarian Armed Forces.
 They were equipped with old captured Yugoslav guns and obsolete remaining machine guns from World War I. Despite this situation, however, the well-designed fortresses proved to be surprisingly effective.

 Hungarian mountain infantry in the Carpathians.

 During the autumn of 1944, the Southern Soviet Army and the whole Romanian combined forces commenced a multi-stage, full-sized attack, which immediately stalled.
 Despite their more than tenfold numerical superiority, Soviet and Romanian forces were completely unable to occupy a single fort, and serious damage occurred in only a few völgyzár, as happened in the Mannerheim Line.
 In several cases (e.g., Gyimesbük), the company-scaled defensive groups (comprising 250 border guards) successfully faced greater-than-division-sized Soviet forces (comprising 10000-15000 soldiers).
 For every fallen Hungarian border guard on the Arpad Line, 483 Soviet soldiers were killed, despite the severe lack of equipment by the defenders in the völgyzárs.
 At the end of October, the Hungarian forces retreated in orderly fashion from the Line, because Northern Transylvania fell from the previously protected southern border after Romania had joined the Allies and the subsequent Soviet occupation of Romania.
 Soviet troops advancing along the Danube had left the Line outflanked.

 Despite the unprecedented success of the Árpád Line, only a few researchers have examined the fortress.
 However, the theory of flexible defense was successfully used later by the Bar Lev Line, and one of the forts in this fortification system has been named after the Hungarian capital, Budapest.